 Operating Lease - The Organization leases office space under a noncancelable operating lease that expires in March 2026.
 Under terms of the lease agreement, the Organization is required to make minimum monthly payments ranging from \$3,404 to \$4,124.
-Total rent expense recognized under this arrangement for the year ended June 30, 2020 was \$40,741.
+Total rent expense recognized under this arrangement for the years ended June 30, 2021 and 2020 was \$45,902 and \$40,741, respectively.
 In consideration for entering into the lease, the Organization was granted an allowance totaling \$130,000 for tenant improvements.
 This allowance has been recorded in the statement of financial position as deferred lease incentive and is being credited to lease expense over the term of the lease.